Standards Australia

 Standards Australia is the peak standards organisation of Australia.
 It develops, maintains and distributes Australian Standards, its brand of internationally-aligned technical standards, as well as their associated publications.
 It also provides standards accreditation services and represents Australia in international standards development.

 Standards Australia is Australia's representative on the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC) and the Pacific Area Standards Congress (PASC).
 As of 2025, Standards Australia has 85 members representing groups interested in the development and application of technical standards and related products and services.

 History

 Standards Australia was established in 1922 as the Australian Commonwealth Engineering Standards Association.
 It was renamed the Standards Association of Australia in 1929, and was a founding member of the International Organization for Standardization (ISO) in 1947.

 The association received a royal charter in 1950 and incorporated under it the following year.
 In 1988, the organisation was renamed Standards Australia and signed a memorandum of understanding with the Australian government to formally recognise Standards Australia as the primary non-government standards development body in Australia.

 In 1999, it incorporated as a public company limited by guarantee under the name Standards Australia International Limited (SAI Limited).
-In 2003, Standards Australia sold its commercial business to a separate, newly-formed company SAI Global floated on the Australian Stock Exchange.
+In 2003, Standards Australia sold its commercial business to a separate, newly-formed company SAI Global floated on the Australian Securities Exchange.